 ½ cup of additional grains such as ¼ c. freshly ground flax, ¼ c. ground nuts or sunflower seeds

 Dissolve yeast in warm water, with 1 tbsp. of sugar.
-Once yeast is bubbly pour it in a mixer bowl.
-Add 4 cups of flour, the other tbsp. of sugar, salt, butter or oil, and ¼ cup of freshly ground flax seed, plus ¼ cup of ground nuts or other seeds.
+Once the yeast is bubbly pour it into a mixer bowl.
+Add 4 cups of flour, the other tbsp. of sugar, salt, butter or oil, and ¼ cup of freshly ground flaxseed, plus ¼ cup of ground nuts or other seeds.
 I used ground sunflower seeds in my example.

-Allow dough to rise 1 ½ to 2 hours in warm place, until dough is double in bulk.
-Rising spot should be at least 70F but not more than 90F.
+Allow dough to rise 1 ½ to 2 hours in a warm place until dough is double in bulk.
+The rising spot should be at least 70F but not more than 90F.
 Higher temperatures will kill the yeast and prevent rising.
 If your home is fairly cool, you can put the dough inside your electric oven with the light bulb turned on but the oven turned off.
 You can also put it inside a gas oven with just the pilot light on.

-Allow to cool completely on a wire rack before slicing.
+Allow it to cool completely on a wire rack before slicing.